-In many parts of the world, the week of Jesus coming into Jerusalem, partaking of the New Testament Passover, being betrayed, crucified, and resurrected is called "Passion Week" or "Holy Week."
+In many parts of the world, the week of Jesus coming into Jerusalem, partaking of the New Testament Passover, being betrayed, killed, and resurrected is called "Passion Week" or "Holy Week."
 However, the term "week" should be considered as approximate as most consider that it lasted 8-10 days, and the Bible itself never states that the period was an actual week.

 While the general events of what occurred during that time are fairly well known, there appears to be a lot of misunderstanding about what happened on which day of the week.